 Unwelcome guests in your spa can be a nuisance and a hassle.
 Finding rodents, frogs, bees, or ants can all lead to a terrible time in the tub.
-To help you avoid these potentially costly pests, I’ve thrown together some treatment and prevention pointers.
+Here are some treatment and prevention pointers to help you avoid these potentially costly pests.

 You enjoy your hot tub, but the last thing you want to do is share it with unexpected guests.
 The cabinet of a hot tub can provide a safe and warm place for mice to take up residence and start a family.
 The insulation provides a perfect source for bedding and nesting.
 When mice move in, your hot tub wiring, flexible tubing, and the cabinet itself can become a midnight snack.
 To prevent a vermin invasion, make sure your cabinet is sealed around the bottom and inspect the outside shell regularly to ensure there are no breaches.